offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Symbol instance count: The occurrence number of a symbol instance (e.g. index 4 of "banana¶" is *n* and it *is occurrence number* / *has a symbol instance count of* 2).
 ```

 BWT matrices have a special property called the first-last property.
 Consider how the above matrix would look with symbol instance counts included.
-The symbols in "banana¶" are {a, b, n, ¶}.
+The symbols in "banana¶" are {¶, a, b, n}.
 At index ...

 0. the first *b* occurs: (b,1)
 1. the first *a* occurs: (a,1)